-7.3.
+8.3.
 Comparison of the Design Loading and Actual Loading

 Before comparing the analysis results and experimental data, we need to understand the relation between the design loading used in the analysis and actual loading applied in the experiment.
 The design loading is clear because we followed the loading given in the Florida Building Code (see section 4.1).
-The design loading is for 120 mph Exposure B. The actual loading can only be estimated because it was not measured.
-We estimated the actual loading using the wind speed profile of the IBHS center (Morrison et al. 2012) and the drag coefficient of 0.7 (Reinhold et al. 1999), which includes the gust effect, drag, and screen reduction factor.
-In the comparison and further analysis below, 90 mph was chosen as the maximum load case.
-The reason is because comparison at 100 mph was difficult due to the difference in failed screens between the Generic and the AAF specimen and loss of sensors at this speed.
+The design loading is for 120 mph Exposure B. The actual loading can only be estimated because it could not be measured, and therefore, the comparison between the two is not straightforward.
+In order to help the reader, they are compared from two different perspectives.